Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Results and Discussion

 \subsection{Convergence}

-The previous results demonstrated that the proposed method achieves accurate and robust radar mounting angle estimation with low scene-to-scene variability.
-However, those results were either evaluated per scene (Figure~\ref{fig:chap_5_result_robustness}) or averaged across all scenes (Table~\ref{tab:chap_5_accuracy}).
-For realistic driving scenarios, it is equally important to assess how quickly (in terms of seconds) the estimation converges to a reliable and stable value.
-To examine this, Figure~\ref{fig:chap_5_converge_acc_var} presents the mean absolute error (MAE) and error variance as functions of the time interval, i.e., the number of frames processed by each method.
-For MAE (Figure~\ref{fig:chap_5_converge_mean}), the proposed method achieves low estimation error within only a few seconds, whereas the two reference methods require much more time before producing accurate results.
-For error variance (Figure~\ref{fig:chap_5_converge_var}), the proposed method consistently benefits from longer time intervals, yielding smaller variances.
+The previous results demonstrated that the proposed method achieves accurate radar mounting angle estimation with low scene-to-scene variability.
+However, those results were either evaluated per scene (Figure \ref{fig:chap_5_result_robustness}) or averaged across all scenes (Table \ref{tab:chap_5_accuracy}).
+For realistic driving scenarios, it is equally important to assess how quickly (in terms of seconds) the estimation converges to a stable value.

+To examine this, Figure \ref{fig:chap_5_converge_acc_var} presents the mean absolute error (MAE) and error variance as functions of the time interval, i.e., the number of frames processed by each method.
+For MAE (Figure \ref{fig:chap_5_converge_mean}), the proposed method achieves low estimation error within only a few seconds of driving, whereas the two reference methods require much more time before producing comparable accuracy.
+For error variance (Figure \ref{fig:chap_5_converge_var}), the proposed method consistently benefits from longer time intervals, yielding smaller variances.
 In contrast, the baseline methods show no clear convergence: their variance decreases initially, but then increases and fluctuates strongly with longer intervals.

 Finally, it is worth noting that these results are based on the 64 test scenes from Radar 3 of the \textit{RadarScenes} dataset, the forward-looking radar with many moving objects in its field of view.
-The result demonstrates that the proposed method can produce accurate and confident mounting angle estimates with low variance within a short period of driving, even under challenging traffic conditions and with variation in velocity and trajectories of the ego-vehicle.
+The result demonstrates that the proposed method can produce accurate mounting angle estimates with low variance within a short period of driving, even under challenging traffic conditions and with variation in velocity and trajectories of the ego-vehicle.